 IV.
 Awards and Score Cutoffs

 AMC8 awards are based on global percentiles.
-The following are the typical score cutoffs for the 2026 season (based on historical data).[reference:6][reference:7]
+The following are typical score cutoffs based on historical data.[reference:6][reference:7]

 | Award | Qualification Criteria | Typical Score Cutoff |